 First things first, decide what type of website you want to build because your template will determine the structure and functions of your site.
 For a construction business, you want to include photos and videos of your services, facilities, and machinery, so don't settle with the one-page type.

 Make a list of all the features you want on your website, so you can eliminate those templates that don't have the features you want and have the features you don't need.
 Check the level of customization.
 Our Construction Website Templates are 100% customizable so that you can incorporate your own content, logo, company colors, and design.

-3. Choose Quality over Cost
+3. Choose Quality Over Cost

 In choosing a website, never compromise quality over cost.
 Just because a template is cheap, it means to say that you've saved on cost.
 The cheap template you selected may only cost you more money in the long run.
-Remember, you want to achieve customer retention and satisfaction, so make an investment that will last for years.
+Remember, you want to achieve customer retention and satisfaction, so make a construction investment that will last for years.

 4. Ensure it's Cross-Platform

 It would help if you verified that the website is cross-browser compatible to ensure that it will function when accessed in different browsers.
 Because if not, your website header will not look and function the same on different browsers.
 For instance, your construction photos or other features will not show or function when accessed using a cellphone if it's not cross-platform.

 Most templates online claim that they're easy to use and update.
 But even if that is the case, you need to choose a template that includes customer support on their construction contract.
 Look for a template that offers 24/7 customer support via phone, email, or online chat.
 So if you run into a problem with your website, you can easily keep in touch with customer service, and the programmer can quickly fix it in no time.